gememmi/gememmi/README.md

 Hi there!
 My name is Emily.
 I am a fullstack developer.

-:sunflower: I am currently learning...data structure and algorithms!
+:sunflower: I am currently learning...data structures and algorithms!
 And Python!
+While also trying to create a portfolio for myself.

 :mushroom: I am most interested in frontend design and hope to be a React and React